 (2) Although the information in CW09FreqTable can be totally reconstructed by scanning the CW09PosVecTable, we are still keeping a separate table for it.
 This is because these two tables may be needed in different searching context or data analysis applications.
 As will be demonstrated in section 5, in many cases only the frequencies information is needed.
 Since the row size of CW09PosVecTable is mostly much larger than CW09FreqTable, keeping a separate CW09FreqTable can help reduce the size of data transmission by a large portion.

-(3) Since rows are sorted by row keys in HBase, it is easy to complete range scan of terms in index tables.
+(3) Since rows are sorted by row keys in HBase, it is easy to do a complete range scan of terms in index tables.
 This can be very helpful for evaluating queries containing wild characters, such as "ab*".
 Besides, since the qualifiers (document IDs) in each row are also sorted internally by HBase, it is easy to merge the index records for multiple terms.

 (4) Since HBase is designed for efficient random access to cell data in tables, IndexedHBase can support very fast real-time document updates.
 The insertion, update, or deletion of a document only involves random write operations to a limited number of rows in these tables, and has little impact on the overall system performance, because HBase supports atomic operations at row level.
 According to our performance tests in section 4, real-time document updates can be completed at the level of milliseconds.
 Therefore, although temporary data inconsistency can happen during a document update, eventual consistency can be guaranteed within a very short time window.